CA PPM SaaS Service Description

-CA Technologies' SaaS solutions are delivered as a standardized service.
-This standardization allows CA Technologies to deliver high quality services in a repeatable and cost effective manner.
-To achieve this standardization certain design principles are enforced to limit customizations that may cause instabilities in the delivery of the service.
-Allowing for only supported configurations ensures the security, stability, and maintainability of the service for all clients.
+CA SaaS solutions are delivered as a standardized service.
+This standardization allows CA Technologies to deliver high-quality services in a repeatable and cost-effective manner.
+To achieve this standardization, certain design principles are enforced to limit customization that may cause instabilities in the delivery of the service.
+Allowing only supported configurations ensures the security, stability, and maintainability of the service for all clients.

-Customization of the CA PPM application layer or alterations/insertions of any files on the application servers are not compatible with CA PPM.
-CA PPM leverages a uniform code base and, therefore, cannot support application customizations.
-Customizations under this policy include, but are not limited to, the following:
+Customization of the CA PPM application layer or alterations/insertions of any files on the application servers is not compatible with CA PPM.
+CA PPM leverages a uniform code base and, therefore, cannot support application customization.
+Customization under this policy includes, but is not limited to, the following:

 - Custom Java code